Off The Cuff Bespoke Trousers

 This post is about bespoke trousers.
 Let me tell you, making good quality and well fitted bespoke trousers is not as easy as you think.
 How many times have you seen men that have a fairly decently fitted coat ?
 But lousy fitting trousers with a mega baggy bottom ?
 The big garment manufacturers struggle to make a half decent pair of well fitted trousers.
 So how can ‘Bill’ the local cheap tailor down the road come anywhere near making you a half decent pair of trousers ?

-I believe men are now at the stage where they care what their suit looks like, and actually now look at the seat or their trousers.
-There was a time when men never looked at the rear of their trousers, and to be honest it was a good job they didn’t, for if they did they may well have had a bleeding’ heart attack with the state of the trousers at the back !
+I believe men are now at the stage where they care what their suit looks like.
+They are actually looking at the seat of their trousers.
+There was a time when men never looked at the rear of their trousers.
+And to be honest it was a good job they didn’t.
+If they had, they may well have had a heart attack with the state of the trousers at the back !

-Trousers need to be cut right, note to self “come on Des stop stating the bleeding’ obvious now old boy” but more importantly they need a liberal use of the tailors iron, and I mean liberal, not the type of liberal that wears that funny little yellow badge and knocks on your door asking you to vote for them.
+Obviously, trousers need to be cut right.
+But more importantly they need a liberal use of the tailors iron, and I mean liberal.
+Not the type of liberal that knocks on your door asking you to vote for them.
 The heavy tailors iron plays the deciding role in the outcome of the fit and hang.